How To Be A Successful Businessman – 50 Rules Of Entrepreneurship Only The Rich And Ruthless Know

 Remember, you can’t cling to your past successes like a teddy bear.
 You MUST repeat the process over and over again.

 Interestingly enough, on the other end of the spectrum, you have the businessmen who become rich, yet feel they didn’t ultimately deserve it.
 What happens is they usually end up going broke.

 49. You Must Sell The Seller On You.

 It’s not uncommon to find a business founder or owner who is VERY protective over their company.
 It’s pretty apparent when you hear people talking about the “BRAND” over and over.
 (I can’t tell you how many times I’ve come across people who are so focused on the “brand” they put business completely aside.
 It’s amazing.)

 They want to know their baby is going to be in good hands with you.
 They’ll ask who you are and ask how you will run the company.
 To answer these questions, you NEED credibility.
 Having your accountant or lawyer make the first call will do that.
 If you insist on calling yourself, give references to the two above.
 It will satisfy their due diligence.
 Of course, you can also include these in a letter as well.

 50. Start Today.

-If you do not take action with the next 24 hours, you NEVER will.
-Time flies; you could be in your twenties or thirties this very moment.
+If you do not take action within the next 24 hours, you NEVER will.
+Time flies; you could be in your twenties or thirties at this very moment.
 The next thing you know, you’ll be in your sixties and seventies.
 All within the blink of an eye.
-Don’t wait until it’s too late, because that time WILL come.
+Don’t wait until it’s too late because that time WILL come.

 You need nothing more than a cell phone and a notebook.
-It doesn’t matter if your dead broke or haven’t worked a day in your miserable life!
-The only thing holding you back from reaching the level of super success you desire is quite simply, YOU!
+It doesn’t matter if you’re dead broke or haven’t worked a day in your miserable life!
+The only thing holding you back from reaching the level of super success you desire is, quite simply, YOU!